apache/cordova-windows/cordova-windows10.md

 **Scenarios**

-If you are targeting Windows 8.1 or Windows 10 only, you only need to have a single `WindowsTargetVersion` setting in your config.xml file.
-Explicitly setting `WindowsTargetVersion` to specify Windows 10 will push the Phone setting to 10 as well.
+If you are targeting Windows 8.1 or Windows 10 only, you only need to have a single `windows-target-version` setting in your config.xml file.
+Explicitly setting `windows-target-version` to specify Windows 10 will push the Phone setting to 10 as well.

 #### WindowsDefaultUriPrefix ####
     <preference name="WindowsDefaultUriPrefix" value="ms-appx://|ms-appx-web://" />